Obianuju-Sunday/Hng-Backend-2/Readme.md

 # Node.js CRUD API Documentation

 This Node.js CRUD API project is designed to provide a simple and flexible way to perform CRUD (Create, Read, Update, Delete) operations on a "person" resource.
-This documentation will guide you through setting up, using, and understanding the API including the standard formats of requests and responses.
+This documentation will guide you through setting up, using, and understanding the API.

 ## Table of Contents